Pferd/ScreenRecorder/README.md

 ScreenRecorder
 ==============

-This application records your screen.
+This application can be used to record screen in Linux Environment.